 The lowa state-wide articulation plan for nursing education allows lowa community college credit from an ADN degree to be accepted in transfer for half (a total of 64 hours) of a Bachelors of Science in Nursing degree (BSN) at an lowa college or university program.
-Clarke University, Dubuque; Upper lowa University, Fayette; and the University of lowa, lowa City, have such programs as do other schools in the state.
+NICC has formal agreements with the following colleges: Emmaus Bible College, Clarke University, the University of lowa, Upper lowa University, Kaplan University, and Allen College in lowa.
+Clarkson College in Nebraska and Central Methodist University in Missouri have such programs, as do other schools in the state.
 There are also distance learning options around the country.
 Most require that you have attained your RN license.
 For further information, contact your NICC advisor.